victoireladreit/epf-api/README.md

 - **Step 14: Retrieve parameters from Firestore:** Add an endpoint to retrieve parameters from Firestore.

+**ATTENTION:** get your google service account json key and put it in services/epf-flower-data-science/src/config

 - **Step 15: Update and add Firestore parameters:** Add endpoints to update or add parameters in Firestore.

 - **Step 16: Authentication:** Implement authentication through Firestore authentication